What is a Lasting Power of Attorney?

 Adam’s expertise covers a wide range of services including drafting Wills, preparing Power of Attorney documents, Probate and Court of Protections applications.

-Christina Peck is a trainee solicitor within Rotheras Wills and Probate department and is based at the firm’s Beeston office.
+Christina Peck is a trainee solicitor within Rotheras Wills and Probate department and is based at the firm’s Mapperley office.

 Sharon Fleckney is a Paralegal in Rotheras Wills and Probate department and is based at the firm’s Lace Market Office.